File Sharing

 Different workflows demand different speed priorities.
 Matching your primary use case to the right service prevents paying for capabilities you do not need.

-For one-time large file delivery: MASV or Signiant offer the fastest raw transfer speeds.
+For one-time large file delivery: MASV or Signiant offer the fast raw transfer speeds.
 Pay-per-use pricing makes sense when you need to hit a deadline but do not transfer files daily.
 A post-production house delivering a finished commercial benefits from UDP acceleration.

 For ongoing team collaboration: Fast.io or Google Drive balance speed with usability.
 Teams storing and sharing files daily need predictable costs and simple interfaces.
 The streaming capabilities of Fast.io add value for media-heavy workflows, while Google Drive's integration benefits teams already using Google Workspace.